Johns Hopkins: Abolitionism

 Apparent also in the literature of the times was opposition, and support for, the various other ways he expressed opposition to the racial practices that were beginning to emerge, and re-emerge as well, in the city of Baltimore, the state of Maryland, the nation, and in the posthumously constructed and founded institutions that would carry his name.
 A Baltimore American journalist praised Hopkins for founding three institutions, a university, a hospital, and an orphan asylum, specifically for colored children, adding that Hopkins was a "man (beyond his times) who knew no race" citing his provisions for both blacks and whites in the plans for his hospital.
 The reporter also pointed to similarities between Benjamin Franklin's and Johns Hopkins's views on hospital care and construction, such as their shared interest in free hospitals and the availability of emergency services without prejudice.
 This article, first published in 1870, also accompanied Hopkins's obituary in the Baltimore American as a tribute in 1873.
 Cited in many of the newspaper articles on him during his lifetime and immediately after his death were his provisions of scholarships for the poor, and quality health services for the under-served without regard to their age, sex, or color, the colored children asylum and other orphanages, and the mentally ill and convalescents.

-A biography, Johns Hopkins: A Silhouette, was written by Hopkins's grandniece, Helen Hopkins Thom, and published in 1929 by Johns Hopkins University Press.
-This biography was one source for the story that Hopkins was an abolitionist.